ocup0311/NOTE/@Diary/English.md

 </summary>

-> <mark>In general</mark>, since arrays give more than objects (arrays are ordered and objects not - hence array entries can be accessed just by position), that extra privilege arrays give comes at a cost - which is maintaining that order, hence operations done in the beginning of the array will be costly.
+> [In general], since arrays give more than objects (arrays are ordered and objects not - hence array entries can be accessed just by position), that extra privilege arrays give comes at a cost - which is maintaining that order, hence operations done in the beginning of the array will be costly.
 However practically speaking no one would do that but that's another topic.

 </details>